fujiapple852/trippy/README.md

 > [!NOTE]
 > Unprivileged mode is currently only supported on macOS.
 Linux support is possible and may be added in the future.
-> Unprivileged mode is not supported on NetBSD, OpenBSD, FreeBSD or Windows as these platforms do not support
+> Unprivileged mode is not supported on NetBSD, FreeBSD or Windows as these platforms do not support
 > the `IPPROTO_ICMP` socket type.
 See [#101](https://github.com/fujiapple852/trippy/issues/101) for further information.

 The unprivileged mode can be enabled by adding the `--unprivileged` (`-u`) command line flag or by adding